pmndrs/uikit/docs/getting-started/components-and-properties.md

 ## Root

 Every layout needs to start with a `Root` component.
 The `Root` component has all the properties of a `Container` component.
-Additionally, it allows control of the `precision` of the layout engine.
+It allows to control the `precision` of the layout engine.
 A precision of `1` expresses that all values computed by the layout engines are integers, while the default precision of `0.1` allows the layout engine to measure layouts in sub-pixel values such as `10.2`.
 The `pixelSize` property of the `Root` component allows one to specify the relation of pixels inside the layout with the three.js units in the scene.
-Setting `pixelSize` to 1 expresses that the `1` pixel in the layout is `1` three.js unit in the scene.
-The default `pixelSize` is `0.002`, which means that `500` pixels represent `1` three.js unit.
 The `anchorX` and `anchorY` properties allow to specify where the `Root` component is anchored in relation to its position.
-This can be useful when the `Root` component has dynamic content and this content should be positioned to the left of an object in the scene.
-The default for `anchorX` and `anchorY` is `center`, `center`.
-The `sizeX` and `sizeY` properties can be used to give the layout a fixed size.
-The values passed to `sizeX` and `sizeY` are in three.js units.
+The `sizeX` and `sizeY` properties can be used to give the layout a fixed size in three.js units.

 ```jsx
 <Root sizeX={2} sizeY={1} flexDirection="row">